Welcome to the Computer Vision and Multimedia Lab website.

 FOURTH ORDER: eight statues represent the celestial hierarchies while ten tympana contain scenes of Augustine, saint, after his death.

-fourth order Ark of St. Augustine Front side: from left, the celestial hierarchies Angel, Principality, Virtue and Authority; in the first tympanum, Augustine frees a man from prison; in the second one, Augustine leads the man of the previous panel to quench his thirst at the river; in the third tympanum, Augustine blesses a woman on her knees, possessed by the devil.
+Front side: from left, the celestial hierarchies Angel, Principality, Virtue and Authority; in the first tympanum, Augustine frees a man from prison; in the second one, Augustine leads the man of the previous panel to quench his thirst at the river; in the third tympanum, Augustine blesses a woman on her knees, possessed by the devil.

 Rear side: the celestial hierarchies Domination, Cherub, Archangel and Throne; in the first tympanum from left, Augustine on his knees prays at an altar, and Augustine shows an open book to a man with beard and claw feet (like the devil); in the second tympanum, Augustine is represented twice, while converting two heretics with claw feet; in the third tympanum, Augustine is on his deathbed, with an open book, while blessing with his right hand, with the city of Hippo in the background.